Savvythelegend/PGDocs/docs/database_import.md

   # <snip>
 ```

-!!!
-Warning
+:::warning
 Use the `pgDumpExtraOptions` and `pgRestoreExtraOptions` fields with
     caution and at your own risk.
 These options are not validated or verified by
     the operator, and some configurations may conflict with its intended
     functionality or behavior.
 Always test thoroughly in a safe and controlled